jdodgen/MQTT-home/micropython/power_change_notifier/src/utility_power/readme.md

 # utility outlet monitor
-# powered by utility power not powered by the backup generator or other secondary power source.
+### Powered by utility power and not powered by the generator/secondary power.

 flow:
  - booting